MrGoldenpioche/Alephium-GoogleAppScripts/README.md

 This repository contains basic Google AppScripts that can be used in your GoogleSheet.
 All these scripts are related to Alephium project.
 Below you can find basic explaination about how to use these scripts

 ### Constant variables
-To use these functions, two variables are set.
+To use these functions, some variables are set.
 > - BASE_URL : fixed to "https://mainnet-backend.alephium.org/addresses/"
 > - ALPH_UNIT : fixed to 10^18
+> - UNIT_BASE : fixed to 10 (base 10)
+> - TOKEN_HARDCAP : fixed to 1000000000 (one billion)
+> - TOKEN_SOFTCAP : fixed to 140000000 (140 million or 14% of hardcap)
 > - wallet_address : add your Alephium's wallet address here

 If you don't want details, jump to <a href="https://github.com/MrGoldenpioche/Alephium-GoogleAppScripts#how-to-use-them">How to use this ?</a>